(a) At the request of the insurance carrier, an injured

 or diagnoses and body part or body parts affected by the injury;

-(4) provide general information regarding the identity
+(3) provide general information about the identity

 carrier;

-(5) identify the workers' compensation health care
+(4) identify the workers' compensation health care

-network certified under Insurance Code, Chapter 1305 through which
+network certified under Insurance Code Chapter 1305 through which

 the injured employee is receiving treatment, if applicable;

-(6) identify whether the claim involves medical benefits
+(5) identify whether the claim involves medical benefits

 provided through a political subdivision under Labor Code §504.053(b)(2)